-While we ended 2023 with a net operating deficit of \$566,372, a large chunk of this was used to pay off the 2022 salary deficit - approximately \$420,000 - meaning our overall SRP income was lower than could normally be expected.
-We had over \$1m retained from surplus in 2022 allowing us to operate in such a manner.
+Through some prudent financial decisions for the first time in several years we ended 2024 with a net operating surplus of \$112,814, but continue to hold an overall deficint with a large allocation required to pay off the 2022 salary deficit - approximately \$320,000 - meaning our overall SRP income remains lower than could normally be expected.
 Sources of funding for the school were received from equity funding, special grants, including School Community Liaison Officer funding for positions from the Victorian African Communities programs, as well as State and Commonwealth Government funding.
-We were pleased to receive approximately \$330,000 in maintenance funding to support the repair of the East Preston campus of The Pavilion School and the replacement of its roof in 2023.
+Whilst enrolments have declined the college remains in a precarious financial position.
+Regional Finance Officers have been engaged in the 2nd half of 2024 to review the SRP and cash budgets in a complex multi campus.
+This initial planning and review will ensure a negating of the deficit with allocations for some minor building improvements being commenced.